-As British Science Week fast approaches, we put Teva Runcorn under the microscope to learn more about its difficult-to-make medicines and its highly skilled workforce.
+As part of British Science Week 2020, we put Teva Runcorn under the microscope to learn more about its difficult-to-make medicines and its highly skilled workforce.

-British Science Week runs from 8th to 17th March – a 10-day celebration of science, technology, engineering and maths (STEM), featuring entertaining and engaging events and activities across the UK for people of all ages.
+British Science Week runs from 6th – 15th March – a 10-day celebration of science, technology, engineering and maths (STEM), featuring entertaining and engaging events and activities across the UK for people of all ages.

 Teva Runcorn signed up to the STEM Ambassador programme in 2017 to support the professional development of its current, highly skilled workforce.
 It also helps the business reach out to communities and educational institutions to support and encourage the next generations of STEM students and employees.